JexeleMed/file-encryption-tool/README.md

-This Password Manager is an open-source tool designed to securely store and encrypt passwords using a user-generated encryption key.
-The project is currently in early development.
+This project has evolved from a simple password manager into a file encryption tool following the AES-128 standard.
+It is currently in the development stage.
+More information will be available soon.